kyoto skyline with a pagoda in the background

 The temples open mostly at around 8 or 9 am, with some opening even at 6am.
 The closing time ranges from 4pm to 6pm, with most of the temples closing around 5pm.

 So, on average, you could say that the temples are open from 9am to 5pm.
-Of course, it’s better to check the specific opening hours of the temple that interests you the most!
+Of course, it’s better to check the specific opening hours of the temples that interest you the most!

 There are some, mostly shrines, that are open 24 hours a day as well (for example, Fushimi Inari Taishi with the famous Torii gates)!